• Skip to primary navigation

 butternut squash roasted on a foil-lined baking sheet, split in half lengthwise and seeded

-Add the apples and onion to a large pot.
+Step 9: Add the roasted apples and onion to a large pot.
 Scoop the butternut squash flesh out of the skin (if the squash is still too hot, hold it with a towel) and add to the pot.

 Or, if using a regular blender, add half the vegetables and half the broth, remove the inner insert from the blender’s lid and hold a folded-up towel over the hole.
 Blend until smooth and pour into the pot.
 Repeat the process with the remaining vegetables and broth.